termius/termius-cli/README.md

 ## Installation

-For macOS users, there is a [Homebrew](http://brew.sh/) formulae.
+For MacOS users, there is a [Homebrew](http://brew.sh/) formula.
 Usage:

 ```bash
 $ brew install termius
 ```

-**Note**: By default, the command above installs bash and zsh completions.
+**Note**: By default, the command above installs Bash and zsh completions.

 For Linux users, there is a `bootstrap.sh` script.
 Usage: